flakeworks/thinkerflake/README.md

 > “Clear thought precedes powerful action.” - ChatGPT

 Thinkerflake guides you through a structured, reasoning-driven process to turn ideas into actionable outcomes.
-It begins by capturing all relevant knowledge — notes, data, and references — organized in an intuitive, branching mind map.
-From there, you formally model the problem, defining goals, constraints, and dependencies using clear logical structures.
+It begins by capturing all relevant knowledge — notes, data, and references — organized in a branching mind map.
+From there, you formally model the problem, defining goals, constraints, and dependencies using logical structures.
 This reasoning foundation allows you to derive a precise, step-by-step solution workflow, automatically translating logic into actionable tasks.
 Finally, after executing the solution, you reflect on the outcome by producing informal feedback notes — preserving insights, lessons, and context for future projects.
 This cycle ensures that every decision is reasoned, every action is intentional, and every experience adds to a growing body of usable knowledge.

 ## The Process